rootscript/houHow/README.md

 ---
 ## Finding a suitable Markdown editor / outliner
+If I am

 ### Currently using `gitnote` on this Github repo
 I testing in MacOS now, but there is a Windows installer & a portable that I need to test.